Cglobemaps/LLFI/README.md

 In this example `vmsfile` is the file holding the vms data and `VIIRS2018` is the file holding the VIIRS data.
 Both files should be added as a Shapefile.

-`cliplaag` is a file you must create yourself that exclused land and harbours in your Region of Interest.
+`cliplaag` is a file you must create yourself that excludes land and harbours in your Region of Interest.
 This can be used to get rid of false data`.

 `cliplaag <- rgdal::readOGR("cliplaag.shp")`